gbmhunter/blog/content/programming/operating-systems/zephyr/_index.md

 Deferred logging is a great choice when you don't want to slow down your threads emitting log messages.
 The biggest downside is that log messages are not synchronous with what your microcontroller is actually doing in the real world at any point of time.
 Deferred logging can mask errors such as hard faults -- when a serious fault occurs the processor will restart but you won't see the last 1 second or so of log messages, making it hard to track down the problem.

 This is what immediate mode is great for -- debugging crashes and other time-sensitive issues when you need the logs to print at the same time the `LOG_DBG()` calls are being made.
 If a crash occurs, you can look at the last few log messages and get a good idea were the problem might be in your source code.

+### C++ Compatibility

+In general logging will work just fine in C++.
+However, there is an issue if trying to log messages from a class which uses templates.
+The function bodies for templated functions are usually contained with the header file, because the compiler needs to know how to create these.
+This is a problem for `LOG_MODULE_REGISTER()`.

 ## Peripheral APIs